15 best bars in beautiful Venice, Italy

 The Skyline Rooftop Bar is located in the arty Accademia neighbourhood, inside the Hilton Molino Stucky.
 The building was a flour mill once-upon-a-time.

-From creative mixologists to live bands and DJs, this is the most stylish place to be after the sun sets over the canals.
+From creative mixologists to live bands and DJs, I consider this to be the most stylish place to be after the sun sets over the canals.

 10. Osteria da Filo